zhenbo/crux-report/README.md

 ## Getting Started

-To Run this tool use yarn start:dev
+To run this tool use `yarn start:dev`